pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 As of today, few Ingress Controller offer full support of the gRPC protocol.
 To access `pachd` over gRPC (for example, when using `pachctl` or the s3Gateway, we recommend using a Load Balancer instead.

 !!!
-Info
-    You might choose to deploy your preferred Ingress Controller (Traefik, NGINX).
-Read about the installation and configuration of [Traefik](./pach-ui-ingress/) on a cluster.

-!!!
 See "See Also"
      * Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).